 I’ve always loved it when those emotions come – it means someone is pushing themselves far outside of their comfort zone and trusts me enough to let me in (or maybe I just ask the right question to open the floodgates).
 You don’t improve by doing what’s comfortable, you only can reach greatness by pushing yourself far outside of what you believe you are capable of – and tears are a way of letting the stress of it go, of acknowledging the hardness of the goal.
 Bring on the tears, they are a sign of strength.

 One question I always ask a new founder that I’m meeting for the first time is “how do you relieve stress?”
-I have heard many answers to this question, including playing music (my husband!), exercise, playing sports, watching sports, movies, reading, art, etc. I suppose what I mean to ask is “what is your version of my secret rock?”
-Not that I’m double checking them, but rather I’m curious.
+I have heard many answers to this question, including playing music (my husband!), exercising, playing sports, watching sports, movies, reading, art, etc. I suppose what I mean to ask is “what is your version of my secret rock?”
+Not that I’m double-checking them, but rather I’m curious.
 Maybe I’m the strange one that needs a rock to unstick myself.

 So, do you have a version of my secret rock?
 Do you find yourself relaxing fully and completely?
 Do you find yourself breathing again, all the way down to your belly?
 Do you find unexplained emotions bubble to the surface, and do you push them away or do you let them come?